Syria’s military has seized swathes of Kurdish-held territory. Here’s what we know

 On Saturday, the commander of US Central Command, Admiral Brad Cooper, urged the Syrian government “to cease any offensive actions between Aleppo and al-Tabqa” to ensure a common front against ISIS.

-CENTCOM said Saturday that in its latest strike against extremists in Syria, it had killed an al Qaeda operative with direct ties to an ISIS attacker who killed three Americans in early December.

 It’s unclear whether Kurdish security forces are still guarding the largest detention camp holding relatives of ISIS fighters, at al-Hol, near the Iraqi border.
-But geolocated video shows that Arab militia have taken over the town of Shaddadi, some 50 kilometers (30 miles) to the south.
+But the agreement reached Sunday says that the government will assume responsibility for security at facilities holding ISIS prisoners.

+The SDF said Monday it was no longer in control of the prison in Shadaddi that houses hundreds of suspected ISIS fighters, after what it called “repeated attacks carried out by Damascus factions.”

+The Syrian military in turn accused the SDF of releasing ISIS prisoners and said its forces were beginning to enter Shadaddi to restore order.

 The-CNN-Wire